Farha-Dahman/Talabatak-All-in-one-/README.md

 In order to access the admin panel on <b>admin</b> you need to provide the admin email and password.

+## Features

+The Website displays a virtual products store that contains virtual products and contact information.
+Users can do the following:

+- Create an account, login or logout
+- Browse available products added by the admin
+- The profile contains all the orders a user has made
+- To logout, a user must be logged in
+- Add products to the shopping cart
+- Delete products from the shopping cart
+- Display the shopping cart

+Admins can do the following:

+- Login or logout to the admin panel
+- View all the information stored in the database.
+They can view/add/edit/delete orders, users, products and categories.
+The cart model cannot be modified by an admin because a cart is either modified by the logged in user before the purchase or deleted after the purchase.

 ## Database

 All the models can be found in the model directory created using mongoose.